kala13x/magtisun/README.md

 MagtiSun - Version: 0.0.3 Beta BUILD 8
 ----

 MagtiSun is MagtiFun Library and SMS Sender for CLI Applications.
-Softwear is written for educational purposes and is distributed in the hope that it will be useful for anyone interested in this field.
+Software is written for educational purposes and is distributed in the hope that it will be useful for anyone interested in this field.

 ###Usage
 ```